fuzzylabs/edge-vision-power-estimation/model_training/README.md

 ## 💡 Approach

 We use the raw dataset from Jetson to create a preprocessed and training dataset.
-The train dataset contains power and runtime measurements for 3 layers, convolutional, pooling and dense for the CNN models.
+The train dataset contains power and runtime measurements for 3 layer types, convolutional, pooling and dense for the CNN models.

 The raw dataset that we have collected from the Jetson lives in DagsHub - running the [`create_dataset.sh`](create_dataset.sh) script orchestrates the following data pipeline: